Canals of Amsterdam: Herengracht

 Herengracht (Patricians' Canal or Lords' Canal) is the first of the three major canals in the city centre of Amsterdam.
 The canal is named after the heren regeerders who governed the city in the 16th and 17th centuries.
 The most fashionable part is called the Golden Bend, with many double wide mansions, inner gardens and coach houses on Keizersgracht.
 Samuel Sarphati (1813–1868) lived at the house at number 598 and Peter the Great stayed at the house at number 527 during his second visit to Amsterdam.

 Keizersgracht

 Keizersgracht (literal English translation: Emperor's Canal) is the second and widest of the three major canals in the city centre of Amsterdam, in between Herengracht and Prinsengracht.
 It is named after Maximilian I, Holy Roman Emperor.
 John Adams stayed at the house at number 529, Heinrich Schliemann worked for almost three years at number 71, Daniel Fahrenheit at 463–465, and during his first visit to Amsterdam (1693), Peter the Great stayed at the house at number 317.

 The Homomonument (Gay Monument) faces the Keizersgracht.
+Huis Marseille, the oldest photography museum in the Netherlands, is located at number 401, and features one of the best-preserved period rooms along the city’s canals.